 Captain Jack’s Deadbug Brew contains Spinosad.
 This natural substance paralyzes the target insects’ nervous systems and causes death within 1 to 2 days.

-The good thing about this natural pesticide is that it can be used on these insects and is not likely to harm spiders, beneficial insects, or predatory mites.
+One advantage of this natural pesticide is that it can kill these insects.
+However, it is unlikely to harm spiders, beneficial insects, or predatory mites.

 10. Surround WP

-Surround WP is on the OMRI list as an effective crop protection.
-This product is made from Kaolin Clay that has been approved for agricultural purposes.
+Surround WP is an effective crop protectant on the OMRI list.
+It is made from kaolin clay, which has been approved for agricultural purposes.

-The clay forms a barrier on fruit or vegetables that will protect against pests.
+The clay forms a barrier on fruit or vegetables to protect against pests.
 This white barrier is not only effective in repelling pests; it also causes confusion and irritation.

 Takeaway